BlueMona/desktop-release-builder/README.md

    (Assuming `~/Shared` is a shared folder between Mac and Windows)

+   (For testing, instead of `--publish`, you can pass `--destination DIR`,
+    in which case the build result won't be published, but will be moved to the specified directory.)

 4. Wait for the project to build, check Windows for USB token password input.
 Enter password.